 ZMPF also processes an extensive amount of mixed debris and debris box’s daily through a 240 foot long C&D sorting conveyor system.
 The system is utilized to remove a variety of materials; up to 16 products from the typical mixed waste stream.

 The sorting conveyor system, which includes elevated work-stations, disc-screens and magnets is located above large concrete storage bunkers that hold recovered materials.
 When the storage bunkers become full, the materials are routed for additional on-site processing, or loaded and hauled to approved recyclers.
+Other materials such as mattresses, are processed separately into different products.
 Residual materials are routed to a landfill for disposal.

 Yard Trimmings processed at ZRL is primarily residential yard waste received on a contract basis from a variety of communities in the area or self-hauled by residents or businesses.